P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Why is it called honey chicken if there's no honey?

-It’s a menu name, not a description of the ingredients.
+It's a menu name, not a description of the ingredients.
 The sugar, vinegar, and cooking wine combination produces a glaze that looks and behaves like a honey-based sauce, but the flavor is tangier and less one-dimensional than actual honey.
-P.F.
-Chang’s developed the sauce around white sugar, and the dish was named for what it resembles, not what it contains.
+In my testing the sweetness comes from white sugar, and the dish is named for what it resembles, not what it contains.

 Can I use honey instead of sugar?

 You can, but the sauce will taste noticeably different.
-Honey has its own distinct floral flavor and doesn’t dissolve into liquid the same way granulated sugar does.
-The restaurant’s version uses sugar because it creates a cleaner, more neutral sweetness that lets the vinegar and cooking wine come through.
+Honey has its own distinct floral flavor and doesn't dissolve into liquid the same way granulated sugar does.
+I use sugar because it gives a cleaner, more neutral sweetness that lets the vinegar and cooking wine come through.

 What's the difference between Michiu and Shaoxing wine?